 I can get in it and go anywhere with the peace of mind ill make it wherever I’m going without breaking down.
 That reliability combined with pretty cheap running costs, cheap maintenance and the fact it’s fun to throw around on country lanes will keep me in one for a while.

 How about you?
 We’d love to hear about your own Micra ownership experiences in the comments below!

 How is the car glass in a Nissan Micra made?

-We construct your Nissan Micra’s car glass from two varieties of glass; laminated and tempered.
+The glass for your Nissan Micra is manufactured from two types of glass; laminated and tempered.

-Your forward windscreen is created with laminated glass, and every single other division of car glass (such as the side windows and rear windscreen) we forge using tempered glass.
-But why is this?
+The front windscreen is created with laminated glass, while every other section of car glass (such as the side windows and rear windscreen) is forged using tempered glass.
+But why is this the case?